About this artwork

 - 22.3 × 31.2 cm (8 3/4 × 12 1/4 in.)

-- Restricted gift Mrs. John V. Farwell III
+- Purchased with funds provided by Mrs. John V. Farwell III